Company

 Challenge No. 2:

-How might we reduce effort across the application process for both applicants and internal teams?
+How might we reduce work effort across the applications for both applicants and internal team?

 Key design decisions: